Directory

 Node.js version for runtime

-You can change this to any valid AWS Lambda runtime for Node.js by completing the following steps.
+You can override the default to any valid AWS Lambda runtime for Node.js by completing the following steps.

 In the Netlify UI, set the environment variable AWS_LAMBDA_JS_RUNTIME